Liye07/EmpowerU/README.md

 - Businesses are notified of new appointments and can manage their schedule.

 #### 1.4 Optimized Search and Discovery
-- Leveraging the Google Maps API, EmpowerU allows users to search for service providers by proximity, rating, and service type.
+- Leveraging the OpenStreetMap API (Nominatim), EmpowerU allows users to search for service providers by proximity, rating, and service type.

 #### 1.5 Consumer Behavior Analytics
 - The platform includes analytics and reporting features to provide businesses with insights into consumer interactions and service demand.